moon-dust/JuliaSCGA.jl/README.md

 q_crys = q_crys'*1.0
 ```

-Before calculating the spin correlations, the bonding vectors among the spins are saved for efficiency:
+Before calculating the spin correlations, the bonding vectors among the spins are stored for efficiency:
 ```julia
 # generate the bonding distance vector as a N*3 matrix
 dist = getDist(uc)
 ```

-Then we can calculate the interaction matrix for the *k* points of interest.
+The interaction matrix for the *k* points of interest are calculated and stored:
 ```julia
 # calculate the interaction matrix
 Jq_calc = getFourier_iso(uc, dist, q_crys)
 ```

-We also perform a self-consistent calculation for the Lagrange multiplier $\lambda$ at reverse temperature $\beta$:
+A self-consistent calculation is obtained to obtain the Lagrange multiplier $\lambda$ at reverse temperature $\beta$:
 ```julia
 # solve lambda
 β = 2.0